Grievances for Management A&P, General A&P and Classified Employees

 A. INFORMAL RESOLUTION

 The university encourages communication between supervisors and employees in order to resolve workplace concerns promptly.
-Employee Relations Advisors are available to assist in an informal resolution.
+For classified and management A&P employees, Employee Relations Advisors are available to assist in an informal resolution.
+For general A&P employees, consult the appropriate dean’s office.
 If an employee has been unsuccessful in informally resolving concerns directly with his/her supervisor or manager, the employee may proceed directly to the grievance procedure.

-Parties to a grievance are strongly encouraged to contact an Employee Relations Advisor in Human Resources at any point in the grievance process for guidance regarding the process.
-An--Employee Relations Advisor must be copied on any correspondence.
+Parties to a grievance concerning classified or management A&P employees are strongly encouraged to contact an Employee Relations Advisor in Human Resources at any point in the grievance process for guidance regarding the process.
+An Employee Relations Advisor must be copied on any correspondence that is part of the grievance process.
+Parties to grievances concerning general A&P employees may seek assistance from the Office of the Executive Vice President and Chief Academic Officer.

 Calculation of calendar days does not include holidays or "skeleton crew" days indicated on the published university calendar.
-A time limit may be extended by the Chief Human Resources Officer for good cause determined in the sole discretion of the Chief Human Resources Officer.
+For grievances concerning classified or management A&P employees, a time limit may be extended by the Chief Human Resources Officer or designee for good cause determined in the sole discretion of the Chief Human Resources Officer or designee.
+For grievances concerning general A&P employees, a time limit may be extended by the Executive Vice-President and Chief Academic Officer (“EVP/CAO”) or designee for good cause determined in the sole discretion of the EVP/CAO or designee.

 1. Formal Grievance